 The OGQ has been translated into French, Danish (Tina Helle at the University College Nord, in collaboration with Erhard Trillingsgaard Næss-Schmidt and his research group) and Spanish (Cristina Espinosa Sempere and Inteo Research Group at Miguel Hernández University).

 There is also a version of the OGQ translated into Malay, which is culturally adapted and psychometrically tested and used in a sample of people with cancer.
 There is further a Persian version that is culturally adapted and psychometrically tested.

 The OGQ manual contains 36 pages including the assessment forms and a linking to the ICF terms and codes.
 The manual is only for sale as an eBook (PDF file) for personal use only (no further distribution).
 The price is 400 Swedish kronor (SEK) including VAT.

 Order the manual

 Contact Tina Sandulf with complete invoice address.
-When ordering outside the Nordic countries a invoice should be paid aforehead.
+When ordering outside the Nordic countries a proforma invoice should be paid aforehead.

 Contact Tina Sandulf and describe the purpose of and the plan for the translation.